node-red/node-red.github.io/docs/hardware/raspberrypi.md

 interrupts on inputs meaning faster response times (rather than polling).
 </div>

+#### Serial port on Raspbian Wheezy

+If you want to use the serial port node with Node.js v0.10.x or v0.12.x and have manually installed Node-RED on Raspbian Wheezy, you will need to manually install a specific version of the serial port node.
+To do this:

+    cd ~/.node-red
+    npm install node-red-node-serialport@0.0.5

 ### Starting Node-RED

 Due to the constrained memory available on the Raspberry Pi, it is necessary to